 - Assist in other areas of the Centre where necessary

-- Involve in the execution of the Centre’s Operational Plan
+- Involvement in the execution of the Centre’s Operational Plan

 - Work and communicate effectively with all staff and guests

-The position is part of the House team within the greater Guest Services team at KISC.
-In addition to the House Manager, the House team consists of two House Assistants (one 12-month role and one 4-month summer role).
+The position is part of the Campsite team and the larger Guest Services team.
+In addition to the Campsite Manager, the Campsite team consists of two Campsite Assistants.

 The line manager for this position is the Guest Services Director.
-The House Manager has weekly meetings with the the line manager and the House team to cover operational matters, and also has regular one-on-one appraisals.
+The Campsite Manager has weekly meetings with the the line manager and the Campsite team to cover operational matters, and also has regular one-on-one appraisals.

-The House Manager will also have regular contact with other members of the Long Term Staff team and it is essential to build a good working relationship and honest communication with them.
+The Campsite Manager coordinates and supervises the daily work of the Campsite team - two Campsite Assistants and up to 15 Short Term Staff, High Season Staff and Helpers.
+The Campsite Manager will have regular contact with Campsite team and other members of the Long Term Staff team and it is essential to build a good working relationship and honest communication with them.